 This simple template will provide you with an overview of how people assess your website, what frustrates them most, what they like best and what are their ideas for improvements.
 But many more elements contribute to the overall experience and if you really want to know what problems visitors face and how you can improve the website you should dig deeper.

 One of the most important factors contributing to website experience is navigation (read ‘Don’t make me think’ if you don’t believe me).
-That’s why this element is worth taking a closer look, especially when you run an ecommerce or news website – they tend to have hundreds of pages and organizing them well is a big challenge.
-Take a look at this article to learn how to run a good website navigation survey: https://survicate.construction/website-survey/navigation-survey/.
+That’s why this element is worth taking a closer look, especially when you run an e-commerce or news website – they tend to have hundreds of pages and organizing them well is a big challenge.
+Take a look at this article to learn how to run a good website navigation survey: https://survicate.com/website-survey/navigation-survey/.

 When you start the first satisfaction survey, relax and wait for data.